-Gross at it sounds to me now, I typically ate ramen soup 3-4 times per week.
-I loved every. single. bite.
-No kidding.
+Gross at it sounds to me now, I typically ate ramen 3-4 times per week.

 At 10 cents per meal, the price was definitely right.

-Now, a new study involving over 10,000 people warns of the dangers of ramen noodles, especially for women, which go far and beyond the metabolism disrupting, hypothalamus frying MSG.
+Large studies involving over 10,000 people warn of the dangers of ramen noodles, especially for women, which go far and beyond the metabolism disrupting, hypothalamus frying MSG.

 South Koreans have suffered from a rapid increase in health problems in recent years, specifically heart disease and overweight adults.
 Dr. Shin said: